 - Copy and paste the asset's contract address and name (if required).
 You can find this information using a block explorer for the asset's blockchain network.

 - Select Continue.
-Fireblocks verifies the contract address and blockchain and then displays the asset’s properties.
+Fireblocks verifies the contract address and blockchain, then displays the asset's properties.

 - Select List asset to list the asset in your workspace.
 You can now add asset wallets for this asset to any vault account.